 Survivor's R Us Incorporated was founded in March 2017 and is a not-for-profit charity and benevolent institution that supports the fight against domestic violence, homelessness and unemployment.
 We are not affiliated with any other organisations and do not receive any funding from other sources.
 All money that we receive in sales and donations goes directly back into the day-to-day running of the charity.

 We help Men, Women and Children by offering counselling services, maintain a discount food warehouse and have an op-shop which sells both pre-loved items as well as items that are made on-site by our wonderful volunteers.
-We also supply dignity bags, children’s toys and household furniture for families who have nothing or have lost everything.
+We also supply dignity bags, children’s toys, food and household furniture for families who have nothing or have lost everything.
 We do not discriminate on race, gender or sexual orientation; if you or someone you know needs help we want to provide that help.

 Thanks to the sewing and crafting activities that we run, we have handmade gifts for sale with the proceeds going to Survivor’s R Us Incorporated to keep us open and helping in the community.